 When we were pregnant with our son, we decided early on that we would continue to travel as often as we could, even with him in tow.
 Plenty of people do it, so why couldn’t we.
 We knew things might change now we had a child to factor in and sure, we knew things might not quite go according to plan, but we were determined.
 And still are.
 That said, it’s not always been a bed of roses where travelling with our son is concerned.
 Today I’m going to share with you what it’s really like travelling with young kids and, along with some of my fellow parent bloggers, we’ll share with you our fantasies and then tell you the realities of travelling with young children.

-What It's Really Like Travelling With Young Kids - An honest post about the fantasy versus reality
+- What It’s Really Like Travelling with Young Kids – Fantasy vs Reality

 What It’s Really Like Travelling with Young Kids – Fantasy vs Reality